-For M-1 students, the date by which the I-94 says they must leave is usually one year from when they entered the United States.
+For M-1 vocational students, the date by which the I-94 says they must leave is usually one year from when they entered the United States.

 Always remember that the program end date on your I-20 form is just an estimate.
 If you finish your program earlier than that date, your grace period will also begin earlier.

 The only time you can stay longer as an F-1 is if you apply for optional practical training (OPT) or file a change of status application before the end of your grace period.
 If you are approved for OPT, you will be allowed to stay until the end date on your employment authorization document, plus a new 60-day grace period.

 If you stay in the U.S. beyond the date when your studies are completed, the first consequence is that you lose your eligibility to change, extend, or adjust your status by applying directly to U.S. Citizenship and Immigration Services (USCIS).
 If, for example, you were to receive a U.S. job offer, you would need to leave the U.S. and visit a U.S. consulate in order to apply for a nonimmigrant visa or green card based upon it.

-Another consequence of overstaying your status is that you must, from that point onward, go to the U.S. consulate in your home country in order to obtain any sort of U.S. visa, rather than being able to utilize the services of a U.S. consulate in another country (called "third country processing").
+Another consequence of overstaying your student status is that you must, from that point onward, go to the U.S. consulate in your home country in order to obtain any sort of U.S. visa, rather than being able to utilize the services of a U.S. consulate in another country (called "third country processing").

 If you violate these rules, you are said to "fall out of status," meaning that your right to be in the United States disappears automatically.
 Your accompanying spouse and children will simultaneously lose their right to be here.
-You and your family could be deported and your unlawful stay in the United States entered onto your permanent immigration records.
+You and your family could be deported and your unlawful stay in the U.S. entered onto your permanent immigration records.